-In addition to ensuring an up-to-date CV, each candidate being considered for excellence in teaching should maintain a Teaching Dossier that has been updated annually.
+In addition to ensuring an up-to-date CV, each candidate being considered for excellence in teaching should maintain a Teaching Dossier12 that has been updated annually.
 The Teaching Dossier should include the following as appropriate:

 - a.
 A statement of teaching interests and philosophy - b.
 A list of all graduate and undergraduate courses, taught by the candidate - c.
 Representative course outlines and assessments - d.
 For courses in which the candidate has had major responsibility for the design, include the course outline, reading list if applicable and evaluation materials (e.g., assignments and/or examinations).
 A list of all students whose research work has been supervised by the candidate, indicating whether primary or sole supervision or secondary and/or joint supervision, period of supervision, as well as thesis topics and time to completion.
 When relevant, copies of students' papers, especially those that have been published, and student theses may be included. - e.
 List of students where regular mentorship / teaching occurred in areas beyond research supervision e.g. advocacy, quality improvement teaching related activities. - f.
 Summaries of annual student evaluations and unsolicited opinion letters or testimonials from students regarding teaching performance - g.
 Applications for instructional development grants, where applicable - h.
 Documentation of efforts made (both formal and informal) to improve teaching skills or course design and a description of the outcomes - i.
 Awards or nominations for awards for teaching excellence - j.
-Documentation of innovations in teaching methods, scholarship and/or research in education, and contributions to curricular development, including activities related to the administration, organizational and developmental aspects of education and the teaching process, where applicable - k.
-Examples of efforts to mentor colleagues in the development of teaching skills and in the area of pedagogical design, where applicable - I. Evidence of contributions in the general area of teaching such as presentations at conferences or publications on teaching, where applicable - m.
-Service to professional bodies or organizations through any methods that can be described as instructional, where applicable - n.
-Community outreach and service through teaching functions, where applicable - o.
-Plans for developing teaching skills and/or future contributions to teaching.
+Documentation of innovations in teaching methods, scholarship and/or research in education, and contributions to curricular development, including activities related to the administration, organizational and developmental aspects of education and the teaching process, and/ or where applicable work completed to address EDIIA in education and for learners - k.
+Examples of efforts to mentor colleagues in the development of teaching skills and in the area of pedagogical design, where applicable

-&lt;sup>4 The "Developing and Assessing Teaching Dossiers: A Guide for University of Toronto faculty, administrators and graduate students" is recommended as a guide for creating and maintaining Teaching Dossiers.
+12 The "Developing and Assessing Teaching Dossiers: A Guide for University of Toronto faculty, administrators and graduate students" is recommended as a guide for creating and maintaining Teaching Dossiers.
 See: http://teaching.utoronto.ca/teaching-support/documenting-teaching/teaching-dossier/